 Deadlines for receiving applications are September 15 for spring semester and February 15 for fall semester.
 If these days fall on a weekend or holiday, applications can be submitted on the day before the holiday, or the Friday before the weekend.
-Field placement applications are on line at the program website, https://www.wcu.edu/learn/departments-schools-colleges/ceap/humanserv/coun/ (link to "Counseling Resources").
+Field placement applications are available via select courses in Canvas (i.e., for practicum- COUN 610, 625, 630, 635, 667; for internship- COUN 686).

-The Field Placement Coordinators will schedule a required meeting (to be held in person or via website recording in Resources tab) for practicum and internship field placement applicants during the application process.
+The Field Placement Coordinators will schedule a required meeting (to be held in person, online, and/or via website recording in Resources tab) for practicum and internship field placement applicants during the application process.
 Students should review their handbook and placement procedures prior to this meeting.
 An email announcement of the time, dates, and format for these meetings will be made.